Links to Professional Resources

 Click on the following links.
 Please note these will open in a new window.

-This website contains links to access federal, Supreme Court, appellate court, and district court cases and decisions.
+This site contains links to access federal, Supreme Court, appellate court, and district court cases and decisions.

 Follow on Twitter: @justiacom

-Cornell Law School offers this website, which provides primary legal sources, including federal and state statues and Supreme Court decisions and case updates.
+Legal Information Institute offers primary legal sources, including federal and state statues and Supreme Court decisions and case updates.
 It also includes a legal encyclopedia and an introduction to basic legal citation, as well as educational materials on various legal topics.

 Follow on Twitter: @LIICornell